When you are choosing an air purifier, you come across several confusing abbreviations. One of them is CADR.

 500 square feet is the maximum room size.
 However, if you use the same air purifier in the room, which is 250 square meters, then, according to the formula, the ACH rating will change from 3 to 6.
 The smaller the room you use the air purifier in, the faster the air will be changed.

-If you are an allergy sufferer, consider getting an air purifier with a ACH of 4 or higher.
+If you are an allergy sufferer, consider getting an a dust air purifier with a ACH of 4 or higher.

 This minimum number is recommended by the American Society of Heating, Refrigerating and Air-Conditioning Engineers for using in the patient rooms at the hospitals.
 ACH x6 is used for intensive care units.
 If you are not an allergy sufferer and don’t have to deal with overly contaminated air, you can settle for x2 or x3.